cse110-sp25-group27/cse110-sp25-group27/admin/misc/rules.md

 - Any messages for the TA should be sent witihin the CSE110 chat (direct messaged)
 - Messages should avoid having communication that isn't related to the project (unless otherwise specified)
 - Messages should be clear and concise
-- Always communicate issues early
+- Always communicate issues 24-48 hours ahead of time.

 ## Rule Conflict Resolution:
 - Conflicts should be discussed with the team leads and the members of "interest"
 - Member should talk out why they had to break the rule and what could have been done to avoid the conflict
-- There will be no
+- There will be no ostracization / humilitation
--
+- Main goal as always is to promote mutual understanding and restore trust in all parties involved.
+- If necessary, can revise the rules to better ensure teamwork and productivity are achieved.